Surajv311/surajv311.github.io/_posts/2026-04-12-busy-spinning-market-replay.md

 I will discuss a few learnings related to building high-precision replay engine.

-The Problem: `time.Sleep(5 * time.Millisecond)` Is Not Precise.
+**The Problem**: `time.Sleep(5 * time.Millisecond)` Is Not Precise.
 It guarantees a minimum sleep duration, not an exact wake-up time.
 The actual wake-up depends on: OS scheduler, timer granularity/resolution, CPU load, runtime scheduling, context switching, power-saving behavior, etc.

 For high-frequency systems like market feeds, this can create timing errors.
 Eg:

 ```
 Real market tick gap: 200µs
 Replay gap using Sleep: 1ms
 ```

 The replay timing becomes significantly slower than the original market behavior.
 A replay system must preserve these intervals.
 Eg:

 | Tick | Timestamp       |
 | ---- | --------------- |